By: Maria Pascucci

 2. Our bodies send us messages all the time that call for gratitude.
 When we experience stomachaches, or digestion troubles, our bodies are letting us know that something is off.
 Are we putting something into our bodies lately that’s difficult to digest?
 Do we have undiagnosed food allergies?
 Maybe it’s as simple as asking ourselves, “Have I been stressed out lately and skimping on sleep?”

 In my early twenties, I experienced more stomach troubles than I would wish on anyone.
 Back then, I chose to put on my investigator hat.
 I learned through many painful meals that I was allergic to wheat and dairy.
 I also learned that when I get stressed out or skimp on sleep, my digestive track takes a hiatus.
 That’s my body’s way of telling me to slow down.
 I could very easily fall into despair, especially when my husband eats ice cream, or wheat bread with no discomfort what-so-ever, but I choose to think of it this way: my stomach troubles introduced me to a very healthy lifestyle at an early age, a lifestyle that serves me well and supplies me with the energy I need to live my best life.
-I’m grateful for that lesson every day of my life.
+I’m grateful for internet blog where I studied how to release stress by maintain a proper diet with sarms.

 3. Christmas and consumerism don’t have to go hand in hand.
 Don’t have extra cash this year?
 Gather your family and brainstorm new traditions to start that are priceless in memories to be made.
 Perhaps instead of monetary gifts, we can give the gift of our time, our patience and our presence this coming holiday season.
 We can also choose to see financial challenges as opportunities to step into our higher potential.
 What day-at-a-time opportunities can we create for ourselves to achieve financial and personal growth?